midhunkalarikkal/FullDomain/Notes/Nodejs.md

-## `Server creation` ##
+## `Server creation`
 =======================
-The node core module `http` is used to create a server and the `createServer` property of http.
+The node core module `http` is used to create a server and the `createServer` function of http.
 And the createServer function have a function and that function have two objects request and response

 in production we dont use this native module, we will use express framework built on top of nodejs.
 ```js
 const hppt = require('http');